varunu28/Thundering-Herd/README.md

 ## How to run?
 - Start the Spring Boot application
-- Run the following Go program (`go run main.go`) to send concurrent requests for the GET endpoint to trigger thundering herd
+- Run the following Go program (`go run main.go <product_id>`) to send concurrent requests for the GET endpoint to trigger thundering herd